Inquiry Project Final

 Are people presenting their real selves online?
 Does online anonymity increase deception?

-I made a video reflecting on these questions for my first reflection post.
+I made a video reflecting on these two questions for my first reflection post.

 Hope you guys enjoy!